 one who creates or perpetrates scams

 Websites that let users to build online profiles; share information, including personal information, photographs, blog entries, and music clips; and join with other users, whether it be to find friends or land a job.

 A secret alias used by a member of an Internet community, but not recognized by that person.

 Unsolicited commercial email, often sent in bulk quantities.
 Also see zombies, below.

-Someone who sends unsolicited commercial email,
+Someone who sends unsolicited commercial email, often in bulk quantities.

 A software program that may be installed on your computer without your permission to monitor your use, send pop-up ads, send your computer to certain websites, or record keystrokes, which could lead to identity theft.

+A sweepstake is technically a lottery in which the prize is business through the tickets sold.
 In the United States the word has become related with promotions where prizes are given away for free.
 In other words, they exclusively do not require a purchase to enter.

 A scam that preys upon our recognition of authority and willingness to assist with others.

-Never under any conditions should your child or young teenager agree to meet in person someone from
+Never under any conditions should your child or young teenager agree to meet in person someone from one of these sites

 The banned use and/or distribution of software protected under intellectual property laws.